huskeypm/herg/README.md

 python run.py -nodisp -run prob # generates data from probability classifier, but without images (faster)
 python run.py -bootstrap -nodisp -run prob # bootstrapping

+# NOTE
+- Prob. classifier performance (F1 score etc) has a strong dependence on the cutoff used (defined in probUtil).
+Review the prod.png file to make sure a good value is selected

 # TODOS
 - something is fishy about the zscores, so I want to look into that later
-- Splitting the dataset into 70% for training, 30% for testing leads to very noisy results for the test set.
+- DONE Splitting the dataset into 70% for training, 30% for testing leads to very noisy results for the test set.
 Most likely, in order to this properly, I will probably need to bootstrap.
 For now I'm using the entire data set for training and testing

 # MD trajectory analysis
 - MD analysis is done with either cpptraj or tcl scripts that depends on the vmd and its associated packaged